dentarg/auth0-blog/_posts/2017-05-11-emberjs-authentication-tutorial.markdown

 ```
 _app/routes/whistle-blowers.js_

 In both routes, just before the model initializes, we check if the user is logged in.
-If the user has not be authenticated, we redirect the user back to the landing page.
+If the user has not been authenticated, we redirect the user back to the landing page.

 Now, try to log in.

 ![Lock Login Widget](https://cdn.auth0.com/blog/emberjsauth/login.png)
 _Lock Login Widget_

-For the first time, the user will be shown a user consent dialog that will show the scope available.
+For the first time, the user will be shown a user consent dialog that will show the scopes available.
 Once a user authorizes, it goes ahead to login the user and give him access based on the scopes.

 ![User consent dialog](https://cdn.auth0.com/blog/emberjsauth/authorize.png)
 _User presented with an option to authorize_